What does the AWMC Journey look like?

 How do I choose a monologue?

 There are ten wonderfully diverse plays in the August Wilson American Century Cycle compendium.
 Choose a couple that pique your interest and invest in reading the plays, so that you have a full understanding of the characters and the story.
 It is important for an actor to play to his or her strengths, so explore and find a monologue that really speaks to you, connects to your heart, and to your own experiences and/or imagination in some way.
 Then decide which one is for you, and have fun creating and portraying the character’s story.
 Support is available for those who need help choosing a monologue.
-Visit our How To Choose A Monologue page for more help!
+Visit our How To Choose A Monologue page or use our Monologue Chooser for more help!

 I am not comfortable with all of the language in my selected monologue.
 May I make edits?